emberjs/rfcs/text/0000-interactive-app-creation.md

 ## Detailed design

 ### Prior Art
-It would be remiss to introduce this RFC without mentioning the prior art that we have for wizard-like app creation.
+It would be remiss to introduce this RFC without mentioning the prior art that we analyzed for wizard-like app creation.
 In the Ember community, [@gossi](https://gist.github.com/gossi) first introduced this idea with [ember-cli-create](https://github.com/gossi/ember-cli-create).
 In the wider web community, the Vue community offers this through `vue create` ([see docs](https://cli.vuejs.org/guide/creating-a-project.html#vue-create)).

 ### Intro
 When considering what questions to ask, we considered a few things: